 22. Mr. Lemoncello’s Library series by Chris Grabenstein

 Following in the footsteps of Willy Wonka and his chocolate factory adventure is Luigi Lemoncello, the genius game-maker and architect of the town library.
 This mystery series follows teams of kids who are chosen to solve Lemoncello’s challenges using puzzles and games.
-Get excited for a new installment in May 2019.

 23. The Crime Solving Cousins series by Shannon L. Brown

 After Jake fakes his way into a prestigious music school, he needs to come up with a plan before the last laugh is on him.
+Each installment is funnier than the last.

-26. Enginerds by Jarrett Lerner
+26. Enginerds series by Jarrett Lerner

 What kid hasn’t wished for a robot?
 When one shows up on Ken’s doorstep—and those of his friends—it launches a fast-paced, hilarious battle for control.
-Look for the sequel in 2019, also.

 28. The Cardboard Kingdomby Chad Sell